 - Significantly reduce labour cost and labour interaction.

 - CNN (convolutional neural network) approach for identification of sealing defects, medicine lackness in blisters, packaging defects, and batch defects;

 - CV (computer vision) approach and customized CNNs may identify defects at any stage and require the development of the CNN that, with adjustments (training and setting of hyperparameters), may be used for most tasks.
 At some point, there might be a need to develop a unique CNN for the particular task.

 Defects Identification in Medicine

 Using Computer Vision and Machine learning it is possible to spot problems of drug production at the manufacturing line.
 Using AI technologies for medicine the customer was able to reach the following goals:

-Technologies Used: Convolutional Neural Network for the anomaly detection that will be developed and trained to satisfy the main goals of the task with the accuracy reaching 95+ %.
+Technologies Used: Convolutional Neural Network for anomaly detection that will be developed and trained to satisfy the main goals of the task with the accuracy reaching more than 95%.